NoBlackBoxes/LastBlackBox/boxes/systems/connecting/README.md

 <img src="resources/images/nmap_output.png" alt="NMAP Output" width="800" height="600">
 </p>

-3. *Alternative*: On MacOS (and some Linux distributions), the command "arp" is pre-installed and can acheive similar results to "nmap".
+3. *Alternative*: On MacOS (and some Linux distributions), the command "arp" is pre-installed and can achieve similar results to "nmap".
 If you have trouble installing NMAP, then try the following in your command terminal:

     ```bash
     arp -a